corumj/aap-containerized-demo/README.md

 Download the installer and update vars/config.yml to point at it.
 I just dumped the installer in my repo directory (it's in the .gitignore).

-You'll need an extra_vars file like this:
+You'll need an extra_vars.yml file like this:

 ```yaml
 ---